Why Choose Ramah

 For decades, chanichim (campers) have been greeted with this iconic phrase each at d’galim – our flag raising morning ritual.
 Ramah Day Camp has a proud history of interweaving Hebrew language into the day’s activities through the use of activity names, songs, and stories.

-Sha’ar Philadelphia is a Hebrew language immersion program at Ramah Day Camp.
-All aspects of the camp day are conducted in Hebrew, giving the children an opportunity to gain proficiency as they participate in the full Ramah Day Camp schedule of activities–swim, sports, arts and crafts, and more.
+Sha’ar is a Hebrew language immersion program at Ramah Day Camp.
+All aspects of the camp day are conducted in Hebrew, giving the campers an opportunity to gain proficiency while they participate in the full Ramah Day Camp schedule of activities.
 Campers learn to understand and speak Hebrew naturally, by listening to and speaking with their counselors and peers.

 Registration

-Sha’ar Philadelphia has its own Rosh Edah (division head), a higher staff/child ratio and specialized training for the Sha’ar staff in order to ensure the most effective program.
-Therefore, there is an additional fee of $300 for participating in Sha’ar Philadelphia. *Please note, if you are applying for financial aid, this additional fee will be factored into your tuition and your award.
+Sha’ar has a higher tzevet/chanich (staff/camper) ratio and specialized training for the Sha’ar staff in order to ensure the most effective program.
+Therefore, there is an additional fee for participating in Sha’ar.

 Sha'ar FAQ's